 What toppings go well with these Greek Yogurt Pancakes?

-I’m so happy you asked!
-I love pancakes topped with melted peanut butter, blueberries and a drizzle of REAL maple syrup.
-Do NOT bring that fake stuff up in here!
 I also sometimes top my pancakes with a dollop of Greek yogurt or a scoop of applesauce.
 A few almonds or walnuts sprinkled on top is a tasty way to get in some added healthy fat too.

 How long will these pancakes last in the refrigerator?